Postwar

 1987 – Music “artist” Tracy Lauren Marrow, more popularly known as Ice-T, releases Rhyme Pays, under the label Sire, founded by Seymour Stein and Richard Gottehrer.
 This album defined the gangsta rap genre, a controversial style of music that glorified violence and filth.
 Gangsta rap may have helped contribute to rebellious behavior in teens, both black and white.

-1988 – The Las Vegas Sand Corporation is founded by the Jewish billionaire Sheldon Adelson and his partners Irwin Chafetz, Ted Cutler, and Jordan Shapiro.
-In addition to the Las Vegas, the company owns giant resorts in Macau and Singapore.
+1988 – The Las Vegas Sand Corporation was founded by the Jewish billionaire Sheldon Adelson and his partners Irwin Chafetz, Ted Cutler, and Jordan Shapiro.
+In addition to Las Vegas, the company owns giant resorts in Macau and Singapore.
 The Sand Corporation is the largest casino operator in the world.
 As a side note, Adelson was the number one donor to Donald Trump’s 2016 campaign.

 1989 – The fall of the Berlin Wall and the fall of communism across much of eastern Europe.
 Much hopes was placed on democratizing these areas by making them key players in globalism and free trade.
-Part of the strategy may have been to weaken Russia’s power by Westernizing their former satellite territories.
+Part of the strategy may have been to weaken Russian power by Westernizing their former satellite territories.

 1989 – Reuben Sturman was arrested on charges of evading as much as $40 million in taxes from his business of distributing hardcore pornography.
 According to Nathan Abrams, Sturman was considered the Walt Disney of porn and controlled most of the pornography circulating in the country during the 1970s.
 He also co-founded Doc Johnson, which was one of the world’s largest sex toys company.
 Sturman was a Russian Jew from Cleveland.
 He died in prison.
 His son David continues to run the business.

-1990 – Immigration Act of 1990 passed that reformed the 1965 Act.
+1990 – The Immigration Act of 1990 was passed that reformed the 1965 Act.
 Under this Act, members of the LGBTQ community would not be discriminated, the English proficiency test would not be required for those living in the US for at least 15 years and over 55 years of age, and a lottery would be used to admit immigrants from countries with low representation in the US.

 1990 – Judith Butler, a Jewish lesbian, publishes Gender Trouble: Feminism and the Subversion of Identity.
 Her ideas was seen as foundational to the queer theory and a revival of the feminist movement.

 1991 – The WWW (World Wide Web) is born.
 Tim Berners-Lee, a Jew, is credited for the invention.
 The World Wide Web would unleash a revolution like never seen before.
 Despite some battles with the law, online pornography became readily accessible to all age groups and in all corners of the earth.
 The alternative media sprung up, creating endless amounts of disinformation and fake news.
 The Internet has been responsible for the dumbing down of society on a scale like never seen before.
 The agendas of liberalism advanced rapidly with this technology.
 This information at your fingertips has created a new generation of youths that have short attention spans and a distorted sense of reality.
-The Internet has made the propagation of controlled-opposition easier then ever before.

 1992 – LA riots.
 Media cuts off footage that shows an intoxicated black motorist, Rodney King, leaping out and assaulting officers after being pulled over.
 The only footage seen by the public was King being beaten by four white officers.
 When the officers were acquitted, angry blacks rose up and rioted across South Central Los Angeles causing massive destruction.
 Many Korean-owned businesses were destroyed.
 King had a long history of run-ins with the law prior to and even after the arrest.